National Letter Writing Week

 The booklet also included addresses for pen pal organizations as well as celebrities.
 There were address abbreviations, explanations of the ZIP code, and a guide to postal services and products including the classes of mail, the speed of delivery of different types of mail, how to send valuables, and more.

 The legacy of National Letter Writing Week continues in several ways.
 September 1 is celebrated as World Letter Writing Day, December 7 is National Letter Writing Day, and April is National Letter Writing Month.
-In recent years, National Letter Writing Week has been celebrated in the second week of January.
+And in recent years National Letter Writing Week has been celebrated in the second week of January.

 Click here to read the USPS book All About Letters.